alissiasavu/blogdown.source/content/home/about.md

 #  year = 2021

 [[education.courses]]
-  course = "My orientation"
+  course = "Biology"
-  institution = "My high school" year = 2018
+  institution = "Mons's University" year = 2018

 +++

 # About Me

 I am student in Biologie at the University of Mons, Belgium.
+I am studying to obtain a bachelor's degree and a master's degree.